 - Cornstarch: Tofu has a lot of moisture so the cornstarch helps it get crispy.
 You can also use arrowroot powder if you prefer.

-- Small red chili:ย I don’t like this stir fry to numb my mouth with heat but I do like it spicy.
+- Small red chili: I don’t like this stir fry to numb my mouth with heat but I do like a bit of a spicy sauce.
 Thai red chilis add great flavour and heat.
 2 thinly sliced give me the perfect amount of heat.
 Use as little or as much as you’d like.
 You can also use a 1/2 a tablespoon of chili sauce such as sambal oelek, if you wish.

-- Shaoxing wine: Thisย is a Chinese rice wine.
-Itย is aย key ingredient that helps add that authentic restaurant flavour you may have found difficult to replicate at home.
-But no, you don’t need to make a special trip to buy this ingredient.
-If you don’t have it replace it with mirin, dry sherry, fish sauce, or simply use water.
+- Shaoxing wine: This is a Chinese rice wine.
+It is a key ingredient that helps add that authentic restaurant flavour you may have found difficult to replicate at home.
+If you can’t find it, or prefer not to use it, you can replace it with mirin, dry sherry, fish sauce, or simply use water.

 How to Make Tofu And Bok Choy Stir-Fry